-Dieting, doing diets, and eating restrictive diet plans are unhealthy behaviors, when someone eliminates specific food groups, eats less or fasts, in order to lose or manage weight and to treat, manage, and prevent disease.
-Removing any food group from one's diet is unhealthy, because all types of nutrition are essential for optimal bodily functioning.
+Dieting, doing diets, eating restrictive diet plans, abstaining for the necessity of food, using foods and supplements for appetite suppression are unhealthy behaviors when someone eliminates specific food groups, eats less than they should to maintain health, or fasts, in order to lose or manage weight and to treat, manage, and prevent conditions and diseases.

-Popular unhealthy restrictive weight loss diet plans include:
+Popular unhealthy restrictive weight loss diet plans include any way someone can abstain from the necessity of consuming food, including:

-What's the Best Way to Eat for Weight Loss and to Maintain a Healthy Weight?
+The Best Way to Eat for Weight Loss and to Maintain a Healthy Weight

 To lose and maintain a healthy weight, reduce the size of the carbohydrate portion, like breads and grains, of a meal, replacing it with nutrient dense foods.